Enterprise AI Architecture (EAA)

 Interfaces expose validated capability.

-They do not own logic.
+They do not own business logic.

 Pillar 6 — Agents

-Can work be orchestrated autonomously with guardrails?
+Can work now be orchestrated autonomously within explicit guardrails?

 Stage-Gated Execution Discipline